arb/celebrate/README.md

   </tbody>
 </table>

 `celebrate` is an express middleware function that wraps the [joi](https://github.com/hapijs/joi/tree/master) validation library.
 This allows you to use this middleware in any single route, or globally, and ensure that all of your inputs are correct before any handler function.
-The middleware allows you to validate `req.params`, `req.headers`, `req.query` and `req.body` (provided you are using `body-parser`).
+The middleware allows you to validate `req.params`, `req.headers`, `req.query` and the middleware below when provided with their respective modules.

+The middleware will also validate:

+* `req.body` — provided you are using `body-parser`
+* `req.cookies` — provided you are using `cookie-parser`
+* `req.signedCookies` — provided you are using `cookie-parser`

 `celebrate` lists joi as a formal dependency.
 This means that celebrate will always use a predictable, known version of joi during the validation and compilation steps.
 There are two reasons for this: